RahulThammu/tech-exercise/README.md

+Make sure gcloud CLI has been logged in.
+The script will create a project and deploy the required components

-Please clone the repo and run the below commands:
+Please clone this repo and run the below commands

 1. Terraform init